 - Fish (fish) — Swedish fish

-I particularly liked the TNT — Alexander made them himself:
+I particularly liked the TNT — Alexa made them herself:

-Drinks were mini water bottles flavored with various zero calorie water flavors.
-We named the drinks — we had Creeper Cola (“exploding with flavor”), Enderman Juice (“teleported fresh from The End”) and Healing Potions.
+Drinks were mini water bottles flavored with various zero-calorie water flavors.
+We named the drinks — we had Creeper Cola (“exploding with flavor”), Enderman Juice (“teleported fresh from The End”), and Healing Potions.
 We also had a big bottle of water which we named Extreme Hills Water (“fresh from the block”).
-You’ll find the labels for all of the food in the Minecraft birthday party printables file you can get at the bottom of this post!
+You can download some of the Minecraft designs I have from my free resource library (get the password to the library in the form at the bottom of this post).
 I printed them onto label paper then put them on the bottles.

 Just for fun, we named the blue plastic cutlery “diamond tools” and the green plates and napkins were called “grass.”
-A printable with all the little signs we put beneath or behind the food and utensils are in the Minecraft birthday party printables file you can get at the bottom of this post.
+A printable with all the little signs we put beneath or behind the food and utensils are in my free resource library (get the password to the library in the form at the bottom of this post).

 Minecraft Birthday Cake